 These figures are submitted to the Home Office, who publish annual statistics on the use of animals in scientific research in Great Britain.
 The Home Office generally publishes their data for the previous year in July.

-Our work mostly involves small rodents and in 2017 over 95% animals used were mice and rats.
-Mice and rats are often used to test the safety and efficacy of vaccines before they are used in national and global immunisation programmes.
+Our work mostly involves small rodents and in 2022 over 93% of animals used were mice and rats.
+Mice and rats are often used to test the safety and efficacy of vaccines before they are used in global immunisation programmes.
 These tests are legally required before a medicine can be released onto the market and used in humans.